Vancouver Condo Selling Tips # 7 – What Not To Do!

 Today we are going to discuss what to avoid when preparing a condo for sale in Vancouver.

-What NOT to Do When Selling a Condo in Vancouver!
+Things To Avoid When Selling a Condo in Vancouver!

 In episode 5, we discussed the basics of what to do to get a condo ready for sale in Vancouver to make the condo attractive to the broadest possible audience.

-There are also some things you want to avoid when preparing a condo for market in Vancouver and here are some of the most common examples:
+There are also some things you want to avoid when preparing a condo for market in Vancouver and here are some of the most common Examples:

 - Major Renovations for Profit – There is a common myth in Vancouver that a major renovation on a condo will automatically result in a profit on the money spent on the reno.
 This is not always the case.
 If a property is dated, in bad condition, or has other issues, a major reno by qualified professionals could make sense.
 BUT, If you’re thinking of this option CONSULT with your REALTOR!